Sign In / Sign Out

 - Map and Locations

 Can I join as a first-semester freshman?

 It depends on the organization; most can be joined by first-year students, but some organizations require a student have ASU college credits first.
 While first-semester students are permitted to join organizations their first semester and many do, some students chose to wait a semester or more before joining an organization.
 Joining a fraternity or sorority is an individual decision and students should look to start the fraternity or sorority experience when they are ready.

 What is the time commitment?

-A popular but important question to ask during the recruitment/intake process – the time commitment various based upon the expectations of each organization.
+A popular but important question to ask during the recruitment/intake process – the time commitment varies based upon the expectations of each organization.
 The amount of time a member wants to commit to the chapter is also a testament to how much the member wants to get out or contribute to the chapter.
-Many chapters would minimally expect members to be present for a weekly chapter meeting and a weekly chapter event (brotherhood/sisterhood, dinner, fundraiser, educational speaker, etc.), so two-three hours a week.
+Many chapters minimally expect members to be present for a weekly chapter meeting and a weekly chapter event (brotherhood/sisterhood, dinner, fundraiser, educational speaker, etc.), so two-three hours a week.